atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 > If you plan to use Tentacle just readonly, there is a way to build what we call "a minimal Tentacle".
 Which is a striped version of Tentacle which consist only from Arduino YÚN, TFT display and a *cloud button*.

-TODO image if wiring of minimal Tentacle
+TODO image of wiring of minimal Tentacle
+TODO image of scheme of minimal Tentacle

 With minimal Tentacle, you will not be able to use Tentacle fully, but it is enought to use it in readonly mode.
 And it still retains the share to guests functionality.